nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### **Other Useful Features**

-:information-source: Other additional features of BridalBuddy that are good to know.
+Other additional features of BridalBuddy that are good to know.

 [_Back to Top_](#table-of-contents)